910JQK/easy.js/README.md

 ### Handle&lt;HashTable&gt; :: map_entry (f: Function) -> Handle&lt;Iterable&gt;

-Creates an iterator that yields `f(key, value)` for each entry of the operand, and return a handle of the iterator.
+Creates an iterator that yields `f(key, value)` for each entry of the operand, and returns a handle of the iterator.

 ```js
 __({ a: 1, b: 2 }).map_entry((key, value) => `${key} = ${value}`)